Mirantis/mke-docs/content/docs/configuration/support-bundle.md

 ## Install the support bundle plugin

-You can install the support bundle plugin using Krew plugin manager, or you can obtain it from the release archives and install it manually.
+You can install the support bundle plugin using Krew plugin manager, or you can obtain the support bundle plugin from the release archives and install it manually.

 {{< tabs items="Krew installation,Manual installation" >}}